 â€œAn interesting development is that we are working with large real estate players to make smart buildings using building automation applications.
 The real challenge lies in developing solutions for small grocers and micro-finance companies where the impact can be huge, he said.

 Make way for the telcos

-Cellular M2M is expected to gain a significance presence in the Indian market for the simple reason that service providers have stabilized their 2G/ 2.5G networks and are now implementing 3G networks across the country.
-The larger mobile operators such as Vodafone, Airtel and Reliance have already started working on this aspect.
-While Vodafone has been selling M2M solutions as telemetry (vehicle and employee tracking), location tracker and security solutions, Reliance is focusing on high impact M2M applications for the rural market.
-These are mobile applications that aid automation, surveillance, remote monitoring and data gathering.
+Cellular M2M is expected to gain a significant presence in the Indian market for the simple reason that service providers have stabilized their 2G/ 2.5G networks and are now implementing 3G networks across the country.
+The larger mobile operators such as Vodafone, Airtel, and Reliance have already started working on this aspect.
+While Vodafone has been selling M2M solutions as telemetry (vehicle and employee tracking), location tracker, and security solutions, Reliance is focusing on high impact M2M applications for the rural market.
+These are mobile applications that aid automation, surveillance, remote monitoring, and data gathering.

 As of now, enterprises have been unable to attach an immediate value to investing in M2M services.
 Moreover, there are no established use cases.

 Industry observers said that telematics had existed for over 25 years in the form of satellite communications.
-However, the kind of communication between machines that the industry was now talking about had more to do with real time information exchange and the solutions that were applicable to day-to-day processes of businesses and individuals.
+However, the kind of communication between machines that the industry was now talking about had more to do with real-time information exchange and the solutions that were applicable to the day-to-day processes of businesses and individuals.